Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Since I blogged about my experience at OpenSoc I wanted to expand on the value I found in my eLearnSecuirty incident response course.
 What you will find below is a bit of a review of the course itself and the exam.

+This post not only is intended to help others identify other training options but also to serve as a refresh of content I learned.

 # What to expect:
 A review based on my specific circumstances and the value I myself gained from the certification.

-A serious alternative to training that is triple the cost.
+A serious alternative to the more widely marketed training at a fraction of the cost.

 # What course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)